amycartwright/Amy-Cartwright/V&AResidency/index3.md

 * Does the non-human dancer need to use motion data or can the data be collected in some other way?
 * How far can our perception of agency be stretched.
 Does more abstraction equal less agency?
 * How important are other elements of a performance (music, setting, lighting etc..) in the quest for perforative agency for non-human performers?

+This work will become the second piece in a currently untitled series of research into the non-human dancers agency in the performance space.
+The first in the series being 'Dancers In White, Standing'.